Frequently asked questions about Ethics and Consent

 If a participant does decide to withdraw from the Project, they can request a withdrawal form from their medical team and they do not need to give a reason for this.
 The same process would also apply for parents who wish to withdraw their child from the Project, and for consultees wishing to advise that they believe a participant who lacks capacity would want to withdraw.

-On the withdrawal form there will be two options:
+On the withdrawal form there are two options:

 If a participant does want to withdraw from the Project, Genomics England would find it helpful to know the reason for this.
 These participants may be asked to volunteer to take part in a project looking at the reasons why people withdrew from the Project, but they don’t have to take part in this.